 On a huge map of Italy visitors are asked to put a red dot on the town or city they came from thus mapping the journey of Italian immigration to Mississauga.

 Military and police representatives such as the “Bresaglieri”, “Carabenieri”, “Gli Alpini” and “Polizia” honour the event with their presence and traditional marches.

-Each year the Heritage Centre will spotlight two key regions of Italy, displaying photography, art, furniture, music and various artifacts specific to the area.
-For 2016, the regions of focus are Abruzzo and Molise.
+Each year the Heritage Centre spotlights a key region of Italy, displaying photography, art, furniture, music and various artifacts specific to the area.
+For 2017, the region of focus is Naples.